We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Finger pain is a throbbing, cramp-like, or achy pain that is felt in any of your fingers, including your thumb.
-Finger pain often results from an accident or a medical condition.
+Finger pain is a throbbing, cramplike, or achy pain that’s felt in any of your fingers, including your thumb.
+It often results from an accident or a medical condition.

 Common injuries that result in finger pain are: